Collaborations

 Team Leaders

-MARTIN TSE has been awarded as HKU Presidential PhD Scholar at the Asian Religious Connections [ASIAR] research cluster, HKIHSS.
+DR MARTIN TSE is an awarded as HKU Presidential PhD Scholar at the Asian Religious Connections [ASIAR] research cluster, HKIHSS.
 He has been working with Prof. Palmer as Research Assistant, Assistant Lecturer and M. Phil student in the HKIHSS since 2014 and is currently writing a book together with him on a Daoist/Buddhist ritual tradition in Yingde, northern Guangdong, China.

 His PhD research is an ethnographic and textual study of the Daoist ordination rituals among the Lanten Yao in Laos, which attempts to reveal the articulation of the relationship between the Chinese core and ethnic periphery formulated by the Lanten Yao people in their rituals and religious texts.